sjbylo/container-workshop/14-pipeline/README.md

-# Create an automated CI/CD Pipeline
+# Getting started with CI/CD

 In this lab  you will create a CI/CD Pipeline based on Jenkins.
-The Pipeline is run in several stages, first building the app, then deploying the app and then testing the app.
+The Pipeline is made up of three stages:
+- building the app, then
+- deploying the app and then
+- testing the app.

-If you have not already done do, fetch the source code:
+If you have not already done do, fetch your source code:

 ```
 git clone https://github.com/YOUR_GITHUB_USERNAME/flask-vote-app.git